Sun. 2 July 1989

 Of notable absentees from the squad travelling to Brazil for the 1989 Copa America can be mentioned Olarticoechea and Fabbri.
 Otherwise this was more or less a full-strength squad at Bilardo’s disposal.

 A slightly lopsided 5-3-2 was the formation of choice by manager Aravenes, who assigned Héctor Puebla to man-mark Maradona, effectively altering the formation according to the whereabouts of Maradona…

-Fernando Astengo and Patricio Yáñez, usually regulars in the team, were notably not named among the subs.
+Fernando Astengo was out with suspension after his red card in the 1987 Copa América final, and Patricio Yáñez, usually a regular in the team, was notably not named among the subs.
 Exciting Reims prospect Ivo Basay was not even part of the Copa America squad.

 It is also worth paying attention to the fact that Chile were lining up without a striker in the conventional sense of the term.
 Jaime Vera was more an attacking type of midfield player, while Juan Covarrubias would often hug the line.